karlentwistle/ruby_home/README.md

 ## Configuration

-The configuration options can be set by using the `configure` helper
+The configuration options can be set by using the `configure` helper:

 ```ruby
 RubyHome.configure do |c|